“Bijou boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 - Well being

 Families are very welcome at Why House, whose big lawned walled gardens are great for tearing about and exploring.
 Children will like the stuffed dachshund dog awaiting them in the room.
 Most rooms can fit an extra bed.
-There are plenty of activities to entertain kids, the most exciting being the option to book an elephant to visit for the afternoon and give rides around the garden (children can feed and wash it, too!).
-There's also a snake charmer who can bring his python, Barbara, and monkey, Otto, for the afternoon.
+There are plenty of activities to entertain kids.
 External family activities can be booked by the hotel.

 Family friendly accommodation:

 The 2 main house Suites are the best for families, as each can fit 2 rollaway beds in an ante room or a mezzanine.
+Room no. 6 has a mezzanine floor with two single beds on it in addition to the double bed below.
 There is a triple with a double and single bed too.
 Some other rooms can fit 1 extra bed or baby cot.
 Larger families can book the whole Garden Villa, sleeping up to 9 people in 3 double rooms (2 of which interconnect).
 Note that there are no bathtubs

 Available by arrangement